Riding without helmets: Petrol pumps in Mansehra not to fuel up bikes

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The petrol pumps owners from Mansehra, Balakot, Oghi and rest of the district attended the meeting.
-"The DSP Hazara and DPO have ordered the police to ensure that petrol pumps did not fuel up motorcyclists who didn't wear helmets," said Zeb.
+Speaking on the occasion traffic in-charge inspector Jamal Zeb lauded the decision.
+“The deputy superintendent of police Hazara and district police officer have strictly ordered the police to ensure that petrol pumps did not fuel up motorcyclists who didn’t wear helmets,” said Zeb.

+He said that police wanted to discourage underage driving and one-wheeling in order to save lives of youngsters.

+MANSEHRA: The petrol pump owners association has decided to turn away the motorcyclists who were not wearing helmets.

 The petrol pumps owners from Mansehra, Balakot, Oghi and rest of the district attended the meeting.
-"The DSP Hazara and DPO have ordered the police to ensure that petrol pumps did not fuel up motorcyclists who didn't wear helmets," said Zeb.
+Speaking on the occasion traffic in-charge inspector Jamal Zeb lauded the decision.
+“The deputy superintendent of police Hazara and district police officer have strictly ordered the police to ensure that petrol pumps did not fuel up motorcyclists who didn’t wear helmets,” said Zeb.

+He said that police wanted to discourage underage driving and one-wheeling in order to save lives of youngsters.